Financial Terms

 Acquisition

-Description : Purchase of one company by another.
-The acquiring company obtains a majority stake, often more than 50%, of the shares of the target company.
+• Description : Purchase of one company by another.
+The acquiring company obtains a majority stake, often more than 50% of the target company's shares.

 Horizontal Merger

-Description : Merger of two companies that operate in the same industry and at the same level of the production chain.
-The goal is often to eliminate competition or increase market share.
+• Description : Merger of two companies operating in the same industry and at the same level of the production chain.
+The objective is often to eliminate competition or increase market share.

 Vertical Merger

-Description : Merger between a company and one of its suppliers or distributors.
-This allows the integration of additional stages in the production or distribution chain.
+• Description : A merger between a company and one of its suppliers or distributors.
+This allows for the integration of additional stages in the production or distribution chain.

 Conglomerate Merger

-Description : Merger between two companies that have no direct relationship in their sectors of activity.
-This allows for diversification of activities and reduction of risks related to a single market.
+• Description : A merger between two companies that have no direct relationship in their respective industries.
+This allows for diversification of activities and reduces risks associated with a single market.

 Synergies